-Estimating is the foundation to any construction company.
-You can be the best salesperson out there, the best contractor out there, it all ultimately doesn’t matter if your estimating is off.
+Estimating is the foundation of any construction company.
+You can be the best salesperson out there, the best contractor out there, it all ultimately doesn’t matter if your estimate is off.
 Being able to know the prices and understand the project in full will determine if your bids are accepted or not, so, looking at it this way it’s clear to see that accuracy and speed in your estimating is critical.
 Remember that you can always outsource your takeoffs to reliable estimating firms like ours, but if you want to do the work yourself, we’ll show you how.

 Let’s get right into it.